-According to a notice published in Russia's Official Gazette, the income tax treaty between Ecuador and Russia entered into force on 16 November 2018.
-The treaty, signed 14 November 2016, is the first of its kind between the two countries.
+The income tax treaty between Ecuador and Japan entered into force on 28 December 2019.
+The treaty, signed 15 January 2019, is the first of its kind between the two countries.

-If a company is considered resident in both Contracting States, the competent authorities of both States will determine its residence for the purpose of the treaty through mutual agreement.
+If a company is considered resident in both Contracting States, the competent authorities of both States will determine its residence for the purpose of the treaty through mutual agreement based on its place of head or main office, its place of effective management, the place where it is incorporated or otherwise constituted, and any other relevant factors.
 If no agreement is reached, the company will not be entitled to any relief or exemption from tax provided by the treaty.

-The treaty includes the provision that a permanent establishment will be deemed constituted when an enterprise furnishes services within a Contracting State through employees or other engaged personnel if the activities continue for a period or periods aggregating more than 1 month within any 12-month period.
+The treaty includes the provision that a permanent establishment will be deemed constituted when an enterprise furnishes services in a Contracting State through employees or other engaged personnel when the activities continue for a period or periods aggregating more than 183 days within any 12-month period.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

-Russia applies the credit method for the elimination of double taxation, while Ecuador generally applies the exemption method.
+Ecuador generally applies the exemption method for the elimination of double taxation, while Japan applies the credit method.
 However, for income covered by Articles 10 (Dividends), 11 (Interest), and 12 (Royalties), Ecuador applies the credit method.

 Article 28 (Entitlement to Benefits) includes a general anti-abuse provision, which provides that a benefit under the treaty will not be granted in respect of an item of income if it is reasonable to conclude that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit, unless it is established that granting that benefit would be in accordance with the object and purpose of the relevant provisions of the treaty.